jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Draft_Horse_Show.md

 ### Dear Draft Horse Exhibitors,

-• We are pleased to share some changes for our 2024 draft show and hope our dates of Friday, August 9– Saturday, August 10 will allow us to fill all stalls.
+• We are pleased to share some changes for our {year} draft show and hope our dates of Friday, August {friday}– Saturday, August {saturday} will allow us to fill all stalls.
 We have a total of 156 stalls available.

-• We will welcome as our 2024 judge: Malcolm Yeadon, Ontario, CA
+• We will welcome as our {year} judge: Malcolm Yeadon, Ontario, CA

 • We will again be a North American Classic Six qualifying show.
 We offer classes for the Six Horse Hitch, Classic Cart and Youth Cart.